henryaj/boring-bikes/README.md

 Here, we're modelling a bike hire scheme in Object Oriented programming to get us used to the idea of manipulating objects in Ruby.

-Before we started the exercise, we spent a morning using CRC cards to produce a domain model of the problem, deciding on which classes we need (Bike, Garage, DockingStation, User) and the interactions between those classes.
+Before we started the exercise, we spent a morning using **CRC cards** to produce a domain model of the problem, deciding on which classes we need (Bike, Garage, DockingStation, User) and the interactions between those classes.

+## Principles

+We're also obeying a few design principles, notably [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), keeping code [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and **test-driving** our code – that is, writing a failing test before doing anything else and then writing just enough code to get it to pass.

+## Pairing

+We used [**hitch**](https://github.com/therubymug/hitch) to make joint commits while pairing.
+It's not a perfect solution – commits made using hitch don't count towards your total commits, which is a shame – but it's a nice way of giving joint authorship to work done on a project.

 ## Functionality